MateuszMasternak/HomeBudgetTracker/README.md

 Home Budget Tracker is a Java-based API designed to help users manage their personal finances.
 It allows users to track their income and expenses, categorize transactions, and generate reports in CSV format.

 ## Features
-* Simple JWT based user authentication and authorization
+* Simple JWT-based user authentication and authorization
-* Email verification for new users and password reset
+* Email verification for new users and password resets
 * CRUD operations for accounts, categories and transactions
-* Export transactions to CSV file
+* Export of transactions to CSV file
-* Sum of positive or/and negative transactions
+* Summing of positive and/or negative transactions
-* Filter transactions by date or/and category within an account
+* Filtering of transactions by date and/or category within an account
-* Get exchange rates via an external API when creating a new transaction if the currency is different from the account currency (you can also set the exchange rate manually)
+* Retrieve exchange rates via external API when creating a new transaction if the currency differs from the account currency (you can also set the exchange rate manually)
 * Exception handling
 * Logging
-* Some unit tests
+* Unit tests
 * Deployment on Heroku
 * Postgres database
-* Docker setup
+* Docker configuration
-* Image upload for transaction to AWS S3
+* Uploading images for transactions to AWS S3
-* Cloudfront signed URL with caching in database for image-related response (Presigned S3 URL and Cloudfront default URL are also available by environment variable value)
+* Signed Cloudfront URL with caching in the database for image-related responses (the pre-signed S3 URL and the default Cloudfront URL are also available via the value of an environment variable)

 ## In Progress or Planned
 * Transaction details, including saving data related to the exchange